 John Westfield Lide, son of Major Robert Lide and Mary Westfield Holloway Lide, belonged to the third graduating class of South Carolina College, now the University of South Carolina, finishing in 1809.
 After graduation, he moved back to Darlington District (now Darlington County).
 He became a successful planter and represented his district in the South Carlina House of Representatives from 1822 through 1825.

 By 1840 Lide had moved to Springville and built this Greek Revival home.
 Though Springville never incorporated, summer residents began to make the community their permanent residence around this time.
 Incomes still derived largely from plantations, however, and following the loss of slave labor in 1865, planters were forced to seek new ways to secure their livelihoods.
 As a result, Springville was deserted soon after the close of the Civil War.
 Today the extinct retreat village is part of Darlington.

-The John Westfield Lide House is listed in the National Register, which notes the following:
+The John Westfield Lide House is listed in the National Register,:

 The John W. Lide House is significant as one of the six remaining intact residences of the once-active nineteenth century pineland community of Springville.
 Believed to have been built ca. 1830-1840, this house reflects the architectural heritage and social history of southern antebellum society and is a major element of the Springville planter community.
 John W. Lide was one of the wealthiest and most influential men in Darlington County in the mid-twentieth century.
 He was also a two-term member of the state House of Representatives, serving from 1822-25.